NaimishDwivedi/ci4_crud/README.md

    composer install
    ```

-  - Open the project in any code editor.:
+  - Open the project in any code editor.
+Make sure XAMPP Apache and mysql are running:
 3. **Environment setup**

    - Copy `.env.example` to `.env`